KevinTCoughlin/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 ---
 author: keco
 ms.author: keco
-ms.date: 10/01/2018
+ms.date: 10/02/2018
 ms.topic: overview
 ---
 # Microsoft File Browser SDK for Node.js (Preview)

 The [Microsoft File Browser SDK](https://www.npmjs.com/package/@microsoft/file-browser) provides a reusable React component for building file experiences with the [Microsoft Graph](https://developer.microsoft.com/en-us/graph).
 By using the SDK, any React application can render and perform actions on files by providing a valid `access_token`.
-In this guide, we will show you how to get your React app quickly [selecting files](select-files.md) fetched from the [Microsoft Graph](https://developer.microsoft.com/en-us/graph).
+In this guide, we will show you how to get your React app quickly rendering the File Browser component for Microsoft Graph.

 ## Setup